Atonbom/KimPyRaptor/Arduino_Programming_mBot.md

 Which often works but if it doesn’t and your code is quite extended then well good luck… Moral of this story C++ is strict which prevents errors but also can be annoying because you have to write workarounds or rewrite libraries.
 The last I certainly wouldn’t recommend because if a library will be updated in the future you would have to rewrite again and who knows probably a new problem arises.

+How I eventually fixed it was using the library and MeBuzzer and I did some rewriting in my code to make it work like I wanted.
+The weird/annoying thing was/is that when playing a tone using MeBuzzer the timing is different than when using the generic tone() function.
+I downloaded a song for my mBot to play and it worked well with the standard Arduino code but when I used MeBuzzer it was way too slow so I had to rewrite the music code.
+On my git there are some sketches with songs and I wrote comments explaining what you have to change when you wanna use either pin number or MeBuzzer.

+For more “advanced” Arduino of the mBot and information about the mCore board and pin layout etc. I recommend this instructable: https://www.instructables.com/Advanced-Makeblock-Sensors-DIY/

+If you really want to start at the beginning have a look here: https://www.arduino.cc/en/Tutorial/HomePage